enhance-dev/enhance.dev/app/docs/md/learn/practices/testing.md

 npm init wdio@latest ./
 ```

-The command initialises a configuration wizard that helps you set-up the test harness.
+The command initializes a configuration wizard that helps you set-up the test harness.
 Make sure to select on the first question: "_Where should your tests be launched?_" the answer: "_browser - for unit and component testing in the browser_".

 An example test file should be created, replace the content with e.g.: